 All of this meant I was shopping around for a different stack to move the blog to.
 I had a few requirements:

 - I wanted to write the articles in Markdown.
-While there are other text formats that make sense for a blog (like reStructuredText), the tie-breaker for me was Markdown's ability to embed inline HTML.
+While there are other text formats that make sense for a blog (like reStructuredText, or AsciiDoc), the tie-breaker for me was Markdown's ability to embed inline HTML.
 That meant I was certain I wouldn't be limited with representing any non-standard constructs that I had in my articles, or would want to have in the future (like the lightbox in the Docker primer, or the block of links at the beginning and end of each article in the 'Test types' series), without needing to resort to things like custom reStructuredText directives.

 - I wanted the migration to be completely transparent - nobody other than me should know that the implementation of the site changed.
 That meant that things like the styles, URLs (including for things like images), the home page, the 'Archive' page, etc. - all had to remain exactly the same.

 - I wanted the site to be statically generated.
 My Rails app was dynamic - even though I never actually stored the articles in a database!
 Instead, each post was a separate Rails partial, kept in version control.
 That setup is obviously quite wasteful - you're dynamically generating the HTML for each request, even though it will be exactly the same each time.